Arts at The Oscar Showcases

 Immanuel Abraham, DMA, is an award-winning violin soloist, orchestra director and composer.
 He is best known for his original cadenzas in the Tchaikovsky, Brahms and Mozart concertos, and concertmaster roles in the Arizona Contemporary Ensemble and NEWorks Philharmonic Orchestra at the Kennedy Center.

-Abraham will showcase two pieces on violin:
+Dr. Abraham will showcase two original pieces on violin:

 - Time: 7-7:15 p.m.